- Complaints Procedure

 Equal Opportunities Policy

 The Club will promote a culture that values all its members, staff and volunteers positively and will seek to eliminate all forms of discrimination from every aspect of its work and structure.
-The Equal Opportunities Policy will cover all the Club’s policy and decision making processes, services to users and employment practices.
+The Equal Opportunities Policy will cover all the Club’s policy and decision making processes, services to users and employment practises.

-Defines the financial systems used by the Phoenix Stroke Club and how they relate to all areas of the organisation.
+Defines the financial systems used by the Phoenix Stroke Club and how they relate to all areas of the organisation

 The Club is a registered charity and is responsible for raising the funds necessary to finance its activities.
 Whilst there is a Board of Trustees who are responsible to managing the Club’s assets and financial affairs, the Club is controlled by the members with decisions taken by them at the Annual General Meeting (AGM).